 Vegetation phenology

-An Iterative Self-Organizing Data Analysis Technique (ISODATA) unsupervised classification technique in ERDAS Imagine was used to stack MODIS based NDVI and day of year phenology products into a single image and then classify it into 30 distinct classes.
+An Iterative Self-Organizing Data Analysis Technique (ISODATA) unsupervised classification technique in ERDAS Imagine was used to stack MODIS-based NDVI and day-of-year phenology products into a single image.
+It was then classified into 30 distinct classes such as….

 Data Analysis